AtwalLab/TCRrepertoire-Manuscript/README.md

 Figure 4D - clonality scores comparing paired, and single alpha and beta datasets for CD4 and CD8 for each individual subject.

 ### Figure 5A, B and C.
-M_shared_sequences.py - inputs paired alpha/beta and single alpha and beta dataframes.
+M_shared_sequences - inputs paired alpha/beta and single alpha and beta dataframes.

 Figure 5A, B and C - number of shaired paired, and single alpha and beta CDR3 sequences among any 2, 3, 4, and all 5 individuals.

 ### Figure 5D and E.
-M_Shared_sequences_simulation.py - simulation during which an artificial dataset with a clone size distribution following a power law is generated.
+M_Shared_sequences_simulation - simulation during which an artificial dataset with a clone size distribution following a power law is generated.

 The generated dataset is then subsampled twice given the specific fractions.
 The idea is to see how many shared sequences we can observe when sampling from the same distribution twice.